 Event/Data Logged Level 1 Level 2

-Only create log entries for Create log entries for all events
+Only create log entries for Create log entries for all

-events or data critical to log and data that can be logged.
+events or data critical to log events and data that can be

-operations, such as changes in Note: This can provide
+operations, such as changes logged.

+in the log settings or deletion Note: This can provide

-the log settings or deletion of valuable information for the
+of log entries. valuable information for the

-log entries. purpose of data security
+purpose of data security

-management, as well as for the
+management, as well as for

-analysis of any machine
+the analysis of any machine

 failures that may occur.

-Job Log Print job Logged Logged
+Job Log Print jobs Logged Logged

-Jobs involving transmission/storage other Not logged Logged
+Jobs involving transmission/storage Not logged Logged

-than print jobs
+other than print jobs

-Access Log Login Not logged Logged
+Access Login Not logged Logged

+Log

 Logout Not logged Logged

 Creation of stored document Not logged Logged

 Deletion of stored document Not logged Logged

 Batch deletion of all stored documents Not logged Logged

 HDD format Not logged Logged

-Detection of marked document by Copy Not logged Logged
+Detection of marked document by Not logged Logged

-Data Security Unit
+Copy Data Security Unit

 Batch deletion of log Logged Logged

 Log settings changed Logged Logged

 Log data transfer results Not logged Logged

 Changes to Log Type setting made Logged Logged

 Communication Not logged Logged

 Access attack detected Not logged Logged

-Authentication lock-out (actual lock-out occurs or settings are changed) Not logged Logged
+Authentication lock-out (actual Not logged Logged

+lock-out occurs or settings are

+changed)

 Firmware update performed Not logged Logged

-Change in firmware configuration detected Not logged Logged
+Change in firmware configuration Not logged Logged

+detected

 Firmware configuration Not logged Logged

 Encryption key operation performed Not logged Logged

 Invalid firmware detected Not logged Logged

+Change made to Time/Date settings Not logged Logged

+Authentication password changed Not logged Logged

+(password policy check)

+Administrator assignments changed Not logged Logged

+(allocation of administrator access

+rights changed)

-Changes to Time setting made Not logged Logged
+Change made to Address Book Not logged Logged

+contents

+Document ACL access rights Not logged Logged

+changed

 Capture results Not logged Logged